Get to know No. 12 Draft pick Braden Montgomery

 It was just the first of many big home runs -- and multiple grand slams -- this season.

-He could become the highest-drafted A&M position player
+He became the highest-drafted A&M position player

 Montgomery also has the chance to become one of the best position players from Texas A&M. Roy McMillan, Chuck Knoblauch, Wally Moon and Davey Johnson are the only A&M players to play in more than 1,000 big league games.
 Those same four are the only players with 1,000 hits, while Moon and Johnson are the only two to clear 100 home runs.